 A- The Mic icon is part of the Google search Widget.
 If you are missing this on your home screen then Locate the Widget and drag it to your home screen.

-Q- How Do I change the background colour /wallpaper?
+Q- How Do I change the Home Screen Background Colour /wallpaper?